 BlueTopo is available for download as three layer GeoTIFFs with elevation, uncertainty, and raster attribute table (RAT) layers.
-Both the elevation and uncertainty layers are presented as floating point values.
+All layers are presented as 32-bit floating point values.
+See FAQ for information on how to download the GeoTIFFS

 GeoTIFF Image Description Tag: The TIFF format allows for tags that provide additional metadata.
 Within the tag "TIFFTAG_IMAGEDESCRIPTION" we have the following text.